axibase/atsd/changelogs/2017_03/README.md

 ### Issue 2528

-To reduce rename/transform multiple similar column headers with one setting, support was added to the `column-label-format` setting for property and table widgets.
+To reduce rename or transform multiple similar column headers with one setting, support added to the `column-label-format` setting for property and table widgets.
 For example, in order to remove a common prefix from a column label, add the following code snippet to your configuration:

 ```javascript